Blitz BASIC: Legacy

-In 2011, BRL released a new cross-platform programming language called Monkey and its first official module called Mojo.
+In 2011, BRL released a cross-platform programming language called Monkey and its first official module called Mojo.
 Monkey has a similar syntax to BlitzMax, but instead of compiling direct to assembly code, it translates Monkey source files directly into source code for a chosen language, framework or platform e.g. Windows, Mac OS X, iOS, Android, HTML5, and Adobe Flash.

-Development of Monkey X has been halted in favor of Monkey 2, an updated version of the language by Mark Sibly.
+Since 2015 development of Monkey X has been halted in favour of Monkey 2, an updated version of the language by Mark Sibly.

+The developer of Blitz BASIC, Mark Sibly, died in early December 2024.